natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 {| class="wikitable" style="text-align:center"
-! colspan="5" | Thales ADAD - Passive Infared Search
+! colspan="5" | Thales ADAD - Passive Infrared Search
 |-
 ! {{Annotation|Maximum<br/>Detection<br/>Range|The maximum possible range at which a target can be detected}}
 ! {{Annotation|Minimum<br/>Detection<br/>Range|The range, below which, a target cannot be detected}}